A Glass of Blessings: Intertextuality

 Barbara Pym often resorted to various kinds of intertextuality in order to give her novels added depth and relevance.
 In the case of A Glass of Blessings, the title is taken from a line in George Herbert’s poem "The Pulley", which is quoted and commented on in this novel’s final chapter.
 In the poem, when God first made man and, "having a glass of blessings standing by", all its contents were poured on him except rest, since otherwise he would not appreciate the others with which he was endowed.
 It is this theme, that a life that does not run smoothly is itself a glass of blessings, that Wilmet has satisfaction in applying to all that has happened to her.
 There is also an ironical reference back to the source of Wilmet Forsyth's name, which is taken from the heroine of Charlotte M. Yonge's The Pillars of the House.
 There Yonge's Wilmet Underwood was the mainstay of her family, while the performance of Pym's narrator falls rather short of her achievement.

 Another form of intertextuality is the way characters from one Pym novel reappear in another.
 In his introduction to A Glass of Blessings, John Bayley refers to it as "one of her most engaging devices".
 Rodney and Wilmet Forsyth had already made a cameo appearance in Jane and Prudence (1953).
-Now Prudence serves as catalyst to the renewed closeness between Wilmet and Rodney.
-Prudence works, Rodney confesses, in the same ministry as him and he had taken her out to dinner on two occasions.
+Now Prudence Bates serves as catalyst to the renewed closeness between Wilmet and Rodney.
+Prudence is a friend of Eleanor Hitchens (a very minor character in Jane and Prudence), who works in the same ministry as Rodney, and he had taken her out to dinner on two occasions.
 This prompts Wilmet to admit to previously unmentioned lunches with Rowena's husband Harry and with Piers.
 Their stiff conversation then dissolves "into helpless laughter, so that an elderly woman, coming into the lounge to retrieve the knitting she had left there before dinner, retreated quickly and with a look of alarm on her face."
 Julian and Winifred Malory from Excellent Women (1952) are also mentioned in A Glass of Blessings, as well as Rocky Napier, whom both Wilmet and Rowena remember as a love interest during their war service in Italy.
-Archdeacon Hoccleve from Pym's debut novel, Some Tame Gazelle makes an appearance, and the character of Catherine Oliphant from Less than Angels is mentioned.
+Archdeacon Hoccleve from Pym's debut novel Some Tame Gazelle makes an appearance, and Catherine Oliphant from Less than Angels is mentioned.
 The names of two other characters, Oswald Thames and Wilf Bason, were eventually recycled in A Few Green Leaves (1980).